Jesu, juva

 - Share it boldly.
 Don’t wait for permission.
 When the Spirit prompts, speak.

 - Live with integrity.
-Your words and actions must align.
+Our words and actions must align.
 Walk the talk.

 - Guard your mouth.
 Speak hope.
 Speak love.
 Speak life.